ftde0/yt2009/docker.md

 - `YT2009_TOKENS` allows you to specify custom auth tokens instead of generating them randomly, **requires prod env to work!**, seperated by commas, leave empty to disable, **this will override any existing access tokens when used!!!**
 - `YT2009_RATELIMIT` sets a number of web fetch (watch, search etc) requests one ipv4 address/one ipv6 block can make in a minute
 - `YT2009_GDATA_AUTH` allows you to enable token-based authorization for the gdata api (e.g. mobile apps) (default: `false`)
+- `YT2009_REENCODE_DEVS` sets a list of user-agent parts to reencode mp4 videos to h264 baseline (more compatibility with older devices). comma-separaed. don't enter to disable.

 ## troubleshooting
 #### reading auth tokens from a running container